Callumator/DYHTG-FreeToBook-404-game/README.md

 ## Our Solution

 Geoguesser meets Claw Machine?
-It's a simple one control game where the user will guess where a given Country is on the provided map, it'll give a distance from the pin and an associated score.
+It's a simple one button game where the user will guess where a given Country is on the provided map, it'll give a distance from the pin and an associated score.

 It's a custom web component, coded in pure JS to ensure it's lightweight and doesn't have any bloat, this also means you can use it in whatever web framework you want.